sunhome243/Hangman-Webapp/README.md

 # The Hangman Game

+## Updates
+05.23/2024
+Updated the docker image to a multi-platform image that will work with on both ARM and AMD architecture.

 ## Project Description

 Welcome to my very first project—a fully functional web application for the popular word game, Hangman.
 This application features a user-friendly front end built with JavaScript, CSS, and HTML, and a robust backend powered by Python.
 For containerization and orchestration, Docker and Minikube have been utilized.
 The application has been tested both in a local environment and within a Minikube setup.